woutervanveen/woutervanveen/content/posts/00_quarkus_validation/index.md

 We expect in this case that the endpoint will reject our call, because we didn't include any information, however, this will still return the `204` result, because we did not yet specify that our fields should be filled.
 Let's continue to the next section to fix this.

 ### API-object validation
-For our API object validation we are going to use the Hibernate validator package from [Quarkus](https://quarkus.io), which we can install through a Quarkus extensions:
+For our API object validation we are going to use the Hibernate validator package from [Quarkus](https://quarkus.io), which we can install through a Quarkus extension:
 ```bash
 quarkus extension add hibernate-validator
 ```